Data-Driven Chance Constrained Programs over Wasserstein Balls

 \RUNAUTHOR{Chen, Kuhn, and Wiesemann}

 \RUNTITLE{Data-Driven Chance Constrained Programs over Wasserstein Balls}

 \TITLE{Data-Driven Chance Constrained Programs \\ over Wasserstein Balls}

-\ARTICLEAUTHORS{ \AUTHOR{Zhi Chen} \AFF{Imperial College Business School, Imperial College London, London, United Kingdom, \\ zhi.chen@imperial.ac.uk} \AUTHOR{Daniel Kuhn} \AFF{Risk Analytics and Optimization Chair, \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne, Lausanne, Switzerland, \\ daniel.kuhn@epfl.ch} \AUTHOR{Wolfram Wiesemann} \AFF{Imperial College Business School, Imperial College London, London, United Kingdom, \\ ww@imperial.ac.uk} } \ABSTRACT{We provide an exact deterministic reformulation for data-driven chance constrained programs over Wasserstein balls.
+\ARTICLEAUTHORS{ \AUTHOR{Zhi Chen} \AFF{College of Business, City University of Hong Kong, Kowloon Tong, Hong Kong, \\ zhi.chen@cityu.edu.hk} \AUTHOR{Daniel Kuhn} \AFF{Risk Analytics and Optimization Chair, \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne, Lausanne, Switzerland, \\ daniel.kuhn@epfl.ch} \AUTHOR{Wolfram Wiesemann} \AFF{Imperial College Business School, Imperial College London, London, United Kingdom, \\ ww@imperial.ac.uk} } \ABSTRACT{We provide an exact deterministic reformulation for data-driven chance constrained programs over Wasserstein balls.
 For individual chance constraints as well as joint chance constraints with right-hand side uncertainty, our reformulation amounts to a mixed-integer conic program.
 In the special case of a Wasserstein ball with the $1$-norm or the $\infty$-norm, the cone is the nonnegative orthant, and the chance constrained program can be reformulated as a mixed-integer linear program.
-Using our reformulation, we show that two popular approximation schemes based on the conditional-value-at-risk and the Bonferroni inequality can perform poorly in practice and that these two schemes are generally incomparable with each other. }
+Our reformulation compares favourably to several state-of-the-art data-driven optimization schemes in our numerical experiments. }

 \KEYWORDS{Distributionally robust optimization; ambiguous chance constraints; Wasserstein distance.}